kojinkai/scrollover/README.md

     $('#main-nav').scrollover();

-*The plugin only works on a jQuery object that returns a single element*
+Please note: **The plugin currently only works on a jQuery object that returns a single element**

-This is simply so you can return a single object rather than looping over a jQuery set and is designed to simply keep the plugin lightweight.
+This is simply so you can return a single object rather than looping over a jQuery set and is designed to simply keep the plugin slightly more lightweight.

 Options
 -------